Samsung/tizen-docs/docs/application/dotnet/guides/nui/layer.md

  - RaiseToTop(): move layer to the top of the layers stack.

 ### Examples
-- Floating buttons above of the other application content.
+ - Floating buttons above other application's content.
 - Custom popups or floating views.
 - Custom menus